Understanding how to upgrade RAM is essential to keeping your devices performing quickly and efficiently.

 From here you can see that my laptop is using the DDR4 generation of RAM stick.
 But what does the other numbers mean?

-There are a whole rafts of different memory module technical specifications such as latency and Error Correcting Codes (ECC and Non-EEC) that we not cover in this article.
-The majority of these additional specifications are simply not important to most everyday computer users.
+There are whole rafts of different memory module technical specifications such as latency and Error Correcting Codes (ECC and Non-EEC) that we not cover in this article.
+The majority of these additional specifications are simply not relevant to most everyday computer users.

 Having said that it is critical you do not deviate from the RAM specification identified for your machine.

 Another method to identify the memory required for your machine is to use the Crucial Technology Memory Advisor Tool (Opens New Window).

 In explaining how to upgrade RAM we take a look in the next section at the steps for installing your new memory modules inside your computer.